h2non/OPEW/README.md

 * 64 bits support
 * Well documented and tutorials
 * Development tools for a fast setup project environment

+# Requirements

+* x64 based (64 bits) compatible processor
+* At once a mininal GNU/Linux (64 bits) based OS
+* Minimum of 256 MB of RAM
+* Minimum of 768 MB of hard disk free space (so 1GB is recommended)
+* TCP/IP protocol support
+* Root access level

 # Installation